Neotron-Compute/Neotron-500-Hardware/interesting-jlcpcb-chips.md

 ## Need to find

-Schottky diodes for USB_VCC / Buck_VCC mixing.
-Ideally low voltage drop (0.1V?).
+* Schottky diodes for USB_VCC / Buck_VCC mixing.
+Ideally low voltage drop (0.1V?)
+  * BAT54C diodes are what the Giant Board, and the Raspberry Pi, use.

 ## JLCPCB PCB Pricing